Best Guide to E-Commerce App Development Services in 2025

 Track numbers that show how well your app is doing.
 Here are some important ones:

-Customer Retention: This is about how many users come back.
+Customer Retention: This refers to the percentage of users who return.
 High retention means people enjoy using your app.

 Handle Busy Times